operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/operator-catalog/creating-an-update-graph.md

 the catalog in order for bundle addition to be successful.
 We recommend avoiding using unbound ranges such as `<1.0.3`.

+**WARNING:** As a consequence of using `skipRange` the skipped operator versions will be pruned from OLMs update graph and therefore will not be installable anymore by users with the `spec.startingCSV` property of `Subscriptions.` Use with caution.
+If you want to have direct (one hop) updates to this version from multiple previous versions but keep those previous versions available to users for install, always use `skipRange` in conjunction with `replaces` pointing to the immediate previous version of the operator version in question.

 SkipRange by itself is useful for teams who are not interested in supporting directly installing versions within a given range or for whom consumers of the operator are always on the latest version.